matthias-mayr/Cartesian-Impedance-Controller/res/paper.md

 ---

-# Introduction
+# Summary
-- TODO: Or make it a summary?

-Impedance control increases the safety in contact-rich environments where robots are present by establishing a mass-spring-damper relationship between external forces acting on the robot and variation of a set of coordinates that describe the motion of a robot from its reference.
-As a consequence, the controlled robot behaves in a compliant way with respect to its external forces, which has the added benefit of allowing that a human operator can physically guide the robot.
+Impedance control increases the safety in contact-rich environments where robots are present by establishing a mass-spring-damper relationship between external forces acting on the robot and variation from its reference of a set of coordinates that describe the motion of a robot.
+As a consequence, the controlled robot behaves in a compliant way with respect to its external forces, which has the added benefit of allowing that a human operator can manually guide the robot.

-In this package, we provide a controller that allows *several* 7-DOF collaborative robots:
+In this package, we provide a C++ implementation of a controller that allows collaborative robots:

 1. To achieve compliance in its, Cartesian, task-frame coordinates.
 2. To achieve joint compliance in the null-space of its task-frame coordinates.
 3. To be able to apply a desired force to the environment in a contact situation.

+This package can be used in any torque-controller robotic manipulator, as long as a URDF description of its geometry is provided.

-# Statement of need
+# Statement of Need
 Modern robotics is moving more and more past the traditional robot systems that have hard-coded paths and stiff manipulators.
 Many use-cases require the robots to work in semi-structured environments.
 These environments impose uncertainties that could cause collisions.
 Furthermore, many advanced assembly, manufacturing and household scenarios such as insertions or wiping motions require the robot to excert a controlled force on the environment.
 Finally, the robot workspace is becoming increasingly shared with human workers in order to leverage both agents and allow them to complement each other.

-All of them have in common that a compliant control implementation for the robot arm is one solution.
-This needs to fulfill the following criteria:
+A compliant control implementation for robotic manipulators is a valid solution for robots in contact-rich environments, since it fulfills the following criteria, allowing the robot to:

 1. Dynamically adapt the end-effector reference point.
 2. Dynamically adapt the Cartesian stiffnesses.
-3. Apply commanded forces and torques with the end effector.
+3. Apply commanded forces and torques in the frame of the end-effector of the robot.
-4. Command a nullspace configuration.
+4. Command a joint configuration and apply it in the nullspace of the Cartesian robotic task.
 5. Execute joint-space trajectories.

+- TODO: Motivate use of ROS, highlight the shortcomings of FDCC package.
+Highlight our multi-robot support.

 Within the Robot Operating System (ROS) such a compliant control solution is available for position-controlled and velocity-controlled robot arms with the `cartesian_controllers` package [@FDCC].
-However if a robot arm such the `KUKA iiwa` or the `Franka Emika Robot (Panda)` supports to directly command joint torques, this is often the preferred control strategy.
+However, if a robot arm such the `KUKA iiwa` or the `Franka Emika Robot (Panda)` supports to directly command joint torques, this is often the preferred control strategy.
 A complete implementation of such a solution is not available:

 |                         | Reference<br> Pose<br> Update | Cartesian<br> Stiffness<br> Update | Cartesian<br> Wrench<br> Update | Nullspace<br> Control | Kinesthetic<br> Teaching | Trajectory<br> Execution | Multi-Robot<br> Support |
 |-------------------------|:-----------------------------:|:----------------------------------:|:-------------------------------:|:---------------------:|:------------------------:|:------------------------:|:-----------------------:|